Apple VR Headset

 Processor and Display

 According to leaks, Apple has tested chips for its VR headset that outperform the M1 processors found in the latest Macs.
+Apple could use a custom version of M1, M1 Pro, or M1 Max in the headset built specifically for VR applications.

 "Apple VR" will also have a much higher-resolution display than those found in existing VR products.
 Among current consumer headsets, the HP Reverb has the highest resolution.
 It offers 2160 x 2160 for each eye, totaling 4320 x 2160 combined resolution.